ListenOne1/cse212-final-project/1-set.md

 # Set
 ## Introduction:
-The set data structure is an example of which order is not important.
+The Set data structure is an example of which order is not important.
 Sets are used to store multiple items in a single variable.
-The set is able to add, remove, and test for membership in O(1) time.
+Set is able to add, remove, and test for membership in O(1) time.
+Since Sets are unordered, the order is not important.
+The output may always look different when you print it, but all of the outputs are considered as the same.
 Function|Description|Python Code|Performance
 -|-|-|-
 Add|Add "value" to the set|my_set.add(value)|O(1)